 Who should not exercise with a face mask?

-If you have underlying cardiovascular or respiratory conditions, then you may not be able to work out with a face mask on.
+If you have an underlying cardiovascular or respiratory condition, then you may not be able to work out with a face mask on.
 It’s best to reach out to your doctor and ask.

 Want to know more?

 Instead of prioritizing statement lips and contouring, mask-friendly eye makeup has taken the beauty world by storm.
 So, as a result, we’ve shared our top 7 Eye MakeUp Tricks For When Wearing A Mask.